 Agencies such as Regio Insubrica, Regio Sempione and the Italian-Swiss cross-border dialogue provide an institutional framework for cross-border cooperation.

 Switzerland will be taking part with a pavilion in Expo Milano 2015 – Feeding the planet, Energy for life.
 It will also organise a series of events in various Italian cities in preparation for the Expo.

-With direct investments of CHF 25 billion, Switzerland, as Italy’s ninth largest investor nation, created over 78’000 jobs in Italy in 2011.
-In the same year, Italy made CHF 4.2 billion of direct investments in Switzerland, providing jobs for 13’000 people.
+With direct investments of CHF 26.8 billion, Switzerland created over 78,000 jobs in Italy in 2013.
+In the same year, Italy made CHF 4 billion of direct investments in Switzerland, providing jobs for 13,000 people.

-Activity is particularly intense along the two countries’ shared border, where over 60’000 Italians cross into Switzerland every day in order to go to work.
+Activity is particularly intense along the two countries’ shared border, where close to 70,000 Italians cross into Switzerland every day in order to go to work.

 Moreover, academic cooperation has benefited from the agreement on mutual recognition of university qualifications.
 The scientific commission, whose mandate is to encourage cooperation, promote double doctorate programmes and improve the recognition of academic qualifications, met for the first time in 2010.